National Office

 CPD is a term used by many professional bodies and membership organisations in Australia and internationally.
 It emphasises the importance of continual learning for professionals.

-It’s a way of ensuring that you remain at the forefront of contemporary governance and is integral to our purpose statement of benefiting society through world class governance.
+It’s a way of ensuring that our members remain at the forefront of contemporary governance and is integral to our purpose statement of benefiting society through world class governance.

-Until now, you have been required to earn 60 units over three years, but in future you’ll need to earn 20 points per year.
+Until now, members with professional development requirements have needed to earn 60 units over three years, but in future they’ll need to earn 20 points per year.

 Live and/or recorded, our webinars are an efficient way to fuel your knowledge on current governance issues.